rustfoundation/foundation.rust-lang.org/news/join-the-rust-foundation-at-rust-nation-uk-2023.md

 byline:
 description: >
   Rust Nation is the first UK-based conference dedicated to the Rust programming language.
-The conference will be held at The Brewery in the heart of London on the 16th & 17th of February 2023.
+The event will be held at The Brewery in the heart of London on the 16th & 17th of February 2023.
 Read more for details about our Welcome Reception on February 15 and our presence at the conference.
 As sponsors of Rust Nation UK, we hope to see you there!
 date: 2023-01-17T14:45:00Z